Improve Business Performance With Trigger PointsBy Lee Froschheiser Print

-Fortunately, there is a simple but powerful way to measure business health and improve performance.
+Fortunately, there is a simple but powerful way to measure business health and improve performance management.
 The strategy is based on setting trigger points—measurements that are specifically created to signal important changes in critical performance levels.

 Trigger points align with a company’s vital factors: the specific, key indicators of a business’s health.
 By monitoring trigger points, business leaders can take immediate, corrective action and avoid the serious consequences of not acting quickly enough.

 What do trigger points look like, and how do they work?
 There’s a perfect example in what happened to a prominent Big Ten football coach several years ago.
 After a miserable losing streak, university officials had to decide whether to retain the coach, so they brought in an interim athletic director to help.

 At that point, there were four games left in the season, so the interim athletic director set performance triggers in place.
 If the coach won all four games, they’d move forward, keeping him in charge.
 If he lost one game, corrective action would follow.
 If he lost two out of four, he could expect serious consequences in terms of his job security, and if he lost all four, the coach would be terminated.